 2. Learn About Branding Myths

 Some elements may need to be completely repurposed or revamped before they’re ready for prime time.
-You may also be cultivating a brand from the ground up — meaning you need to create an all-new logo, tagline, name, and design strategy.
+You may also be cultivating a brand from the ground up — meaning you need to create an all-new logo using an online logo maker, tagline, name, and design strategy.
 If so, it’s good to know about the best practices for developing or iterating on major branding elements.

 For example, almost every marketer has heard certain myths about brand names and what factors make these names effective.
 Some will suggest that descriptive names, rather than coined names, are the best bet for new businesses, or that likability of a brand name is essential.